tpoisot/ms_spegen_cooc/ms.md

 on Overlap and Decreasing Fill) measure [@alme08].
 NODF is insensitive to network asymetry (the relative number of species at each of the two levels) and size.
 Modularity measures the extent to which species form well defined, densely connected, groups, with few connections between groups.
-It is estimated using the LP-BRIM method [@liu10], which both increases modularity detection compared to the adaptive BRIM method, and is less computationally intensive [@barb09].
+Modularity is estimated using the LP-BRIM method [@liu10], which both increases detection compared to the adaptive BRIM method, and is less computationally intensive [@barb09].
 For each network, we retained the highest modularity $Q_{bip}$ [@barb07] observed in a total of 1000 replicate runs.